techidock/open-source/channel_area/README.md

  You can also set the real-world size represented by the canvas.
 The **Display** tab provides *Canvas Width* and *Canvas Height* inputs (default 4000&nbsp;mm each).
 These values define how many millimetres span the canvas and are saved with each shape so it reloads at the same scale. **Changing the canvas size does not modify the channel geometry or its total area**&mdash;only editing the points alters the shape itself.
 A **Shape Scale** field in the **Setup** dialog lets you enlarge or shrink the polygon about the bottom left.
 If scaling makes the shape exceed the canvas, the canvas size automatically expands to the next 500&nbsp;mm step up to a limit of 20&nbsp;m.
 The grid spacing remains fixed at 500&nbsp;mm (0.5&nbsp;m) regardless of the units so switching display units does not resize the grid.
 The current spacing appears in the **Display** tab.
 Zoom buttons on the canvas let you zoom in and out without altering measurements.

 A responsive Dock Panel appears beside the canvas in landscape and below it in portrait mode.
 Use the **Copy Image** button on the Edit Tools tab to copy the current canvas to the clipboard.
+An **Upload Image** button lets you place a reference picture onto the canvas for tracing.